renebarto/baremetal/doc/02-setting-up-a-project.md

   - -fno-rtti: Do not use Run Time Type Information
   - -O0: Do not optimize
   - -std=gnu++17: Support C++17 language
-- line 32: We set the public compiler options to be empty, meaning we don't export anything
+- Line 32: We set the public compiler options to be empty, meaning we don't export anything
-- line 34-35: We defines the variables `PROJECT_INCLUDE_DIRS_PRIVATE` and `PROJECT_INCLUDE_DIRS_PUBLIC` again in the same way to specific include directories.
+- Line 34-35: We defines the variables `PROJECT_INCLUDE_DIRS_PRIVATE` and `PROJECT_INCLUDE_DIRS_PUBLIC` again in the same way to specific include directories.
 For now, everything is in the same directory, so we leave this empty
-- line 37: We define the variable `PROJECT_LINK_OPTIONS` to specify linker options
+- Line 37: We define the variable `PROJECT_LINK_OPTIONS` to specify linker options
   - ${CMAKE_EXE_LINKER_FLAGS}: Use the existing linker options (the linker options specified in the [toolchain file](#Toolchain-file))
   - -nostdlib: Do not use the standard C libraries
   - -nostartfiles: Do not use the standard startup files (`crtbegin.o` and `crtend.o`)
   - -Wl,--section-start=.init=0x80000: Define the start address of the executable to be 0x80000
   - -T ${CMAKE_CURRENT_SOURCE_DIR}/link.ld: Use the specified linker definition file (see [Adding linker definition file](###Adding-linker-definition-file))
-- line 39: We define a variable `PROJECT_DEPENDENCIES` to hold any libraries we will be depending on.
+- Line 39: We define a variable `PROJECT_DEPENDENCIES` to hold any libraries we will be depending on.
 For now this is empty
-- line 41-43: We define the variable `PROJECT_LIBS` to hold all libraries we will be linking to.
+- Line 41-43: We define the variable `PROJECT_LIBS` to hold all libraries we will be linking to.
 This means all dependencies, and all specified standard libraries
-- line 44-46: We define the variable `PROJECT_SOURCE` to hold the source files to be used for building
+- Line 44-46: We define the variable `PROJECT_SOURCE` to hold the source files to be used for building
-- line 48-49: We define the variables `PROJECT_INCLUDES_PUBLIC` and `PROJECT_INCLUDES_PRIVATE` to hold the public and private header files to be used for building
+- Line 48-49: We define the variables `PROJECT_INCLUDES_PUBLIC` and `PROJECT_INCLUDES_PRIVATE` to hold the public and private header files to be used for building
-- line 51-54: We define two extra variables, only understood by gcc, to group libraries together for correct resolution.
+- Line 51-54: We define two extra variables, only understood by gcc, to group libraries together for correct resolution.
 These are for the start of the grouping `START_GROUP` and the end of the grouping `END_GROUP`

 ### Setting up the target